Network-pirate/codex-ip-changer/README.md

 **Stopping the tool (Windows):**
 1. Use **Stop Tor** and **Disconnect Tor from Windows** to avoid losing internet.

+---
+##IMPORTANT NOTE FOR WINDOWS

-2. for some coding error and for windows policy I am unable to add **country best IP change option**
+1. for some coding error and for windows policy I am unable to add **country best IP change option**
-3. ** but don't worry I will add the country bes Ip changer option as soon as possible **
+2. ** but don't worry I will add the country bes Ip changer option as soon as possible **

 ---